mithunkumarc/learning_electronics/basics/working_of_fan.md

-# How a Ceiling Fan Works: The Complete Physics Guide
+## How a Ceiling Fan Works: The Complete Physics Guide

+## which current reach first? stator or rotor, still need to update.

 This document breaks down the exact step-by-step mechanism of an AC ceiling fan motor, converting alternating current (AC) into continuous, one-way rotational motion.